In This Section

 model animal systems, EEG technology, and modeling software and simulations.

-- Tailor your major to your interests while acquiring foundational knowledge.
-Select
+- Tailor your neuroscience degree to your interests while acquiring foundational knowledge.

 - Enjoy one-on-one mentorship from our faculty.
 Their expertise extends across math,